-Now that you have a bit of knowledge about the 11best garage heaters, let’s discuss all about them in detail.
-Afterwards, we’ll explore through a buying guide to narrow down our picks based on the essential factors that you have to consider.
+Now that you have a bit of knowledge about the 11best garage heaters, let’s discuss all of them in detail.
+Afterward, we’ll explore through a buying guide to narrow down our picks based on the essential factors that you have to consider.

 1. Fahrenheat FUH54 – Editor’s Choice and Best Electric Garage Heater

 Some people prefer fuel-powered garage heaters more than electric ones.
-But, if you can pick the right one, electric garage heaters can provide you better performance in many extent while being more cost-effective.
+But, if you can pick the right one, electric garage heaters can provide you with better performance to many extents while being more cost-effective.

 The FU54 from Fahrenheatis a powerful and efficient garage heater that comes with an output of 5000W.
 You can easily adjust the thermostat from as high as 135F degrees to as low as 45 degrees.
 It’s a heavy-duty single-pole thermostat that ensures high temperature with maximum efficiency.

 It’s perfect for large areas from a garage to a workshop and industrial spaces.
 Just turning on the Fahrenheat FUH54 will heat up your workplace in no time!
 You can use this heater in areas like the basement or even outdoor spaces to control the warmth.